Almond Butter Cookie Bars

 Transfer the batter to the prepared pan, making sure it’s distributed evenly and pressed down firmly.
 Bake for about 15 minutes, until the center is set and the edges turn golden brown.
 Remove from the oven and let cool in the pan for 15 minutes before transferring to a wire rack to cool completely.
 Use a sharp knife to cut them into bars.
 Store leftovers in an airtight container at room temperature for up to 5 days.

 *results may vary depending on what type of almond butter you use.
-I the almond butter has oil added to it you can try reducing the coconut oil to 1 tablespoon instead of 2.
+If you use the almond butter that has oil added to it you can try reducing the coconut oil to 1 tablespoon instead of 2.